 Here is what you need for this fun reindeer ornament:

 - wooden circles

 - brown or tan pipe cleaners

 I pre-cut my pipe cleaners.
 Each child will need 4.
 Have them bend 2 of them together to make an antler.

 The first thing I will have the students do is put their name and year on the back.
 Then, they will design a reindeer face with a sharpie.
 Finally, they will dab their finger in red paint to make the nose.

-After the noses dries, which doesn’t take long at all, add the string.
-Then, I placed wax paper on the table, flipped mine over and attached the antlers with Elmer’s glue.
+After the nose dries, which doesn’t take long at all, add the string.
+Then, I placed wax paper on the table, flipped mine over, and attached the antlers with Elmer’s glue.
 If you want to speed up the process, a glue gun would attach them quickly and there would be less waiting.

 This is an adorable keepsake for the tree that they can see year after year.

 I have been doing this fun craft for years.
 It is a great project to do one-on-one or with parent volunteers.
 It does take some time and adult help.
 Last year I invited parents to bring their glue guns in and come help.
 We made these for our classroom ledge in January and February and then I sent them home.
 Parents love to help and this is an easy way to get them involved.